piotrpdev/gsoc/2024-electron-product.md

 <!--
-This GSoC proposal may feature elements from the "Google Summer of Code Guides" (<https://google.github.io/gsocguides/>) which are licensed under CC BY-SA 3.0.
+This GSoC work product may feature elements from the "Google Summer of Code Guides" (<https://google.github.io/gsocguides/>) which are licensed under CC BY-SA 3.0.
-Accordingly, the rest of the proposal (made by Piotr Płaczek) is also under the same license.
+Accordingly, the rest of the work product (made by Piotr Płaczek) is also under the same license.
 To view a copy of this license, visit <http://creativecommons.org/licenses/by-sa/3.0/>.
 -->